torianne02/100-days-of-code/r2-log.md

 [Portfolio Project](https://github.com/torianne02/victoria-fluharty-portfolio)

 ### R2D31
 I worked on officially getting my portfolio site deployed.
 I ended up switching from github pages to using heroku to deploy my site.
 I also made a few tweaks to the content on my about me page.
 I added code to open up links on new tabs rather than leaving my site.
 I'll be changing the site a lot I'm sure, but I'm happy for now.

 [Portfolio Project](https://github.com/torianne02/victoria-fluharty-portfolio)

+### R2D32
+I spent an hour in the morning attempting to help my fiance figure out how to take XML data from a webpage and place it in a HTML table via a chrome extension.
+We were able to figure out how to get the data to communicate with the chrome extension, but the HTML table was not showing up properly.

+### R2D33
+My birthday!!!
+I spent an hour in the morning helping my fiance again.
+I played with the JavaScript and chrome dev tools to try and get the HTML table to show up properly.
+He eventually told me he had a CSS file for the extension, so we started playing with that.
+Still couldn't figure it out!